Algebras of Information. An Axiomatic Foundation: Duality for compact and continuous algebras

-Note that the existence of a top element in $(D;\leq)$ is required in the proof above for $(\Psi/\sigma;\leq)$ to be continuous.
-We refer to the discussion at the end of Section \ref{} concerning the adjunction of a top domain to a continuous domain-free information algebra, hence the existence of this domain in the associated labeled algebra.
 This gives us the full duality between labeled and domain-free continuous information algebras.
-However, the definition of a continuous labeled information algebra makes also sense without a top domain.
+However, the definition of a continuous labeled information algebra makes also sense without the assumption of a top element in $Q$.
 It remains so far an open question, whether a labeled continuous information algebra $(\Psi,D)$ can be extended to a labeled continuous information algebra with a top domain.
 The problem is the extension of the compatibility condition to the new top domain.

-As for compact information algebras, a way to obtain continuous information algebras is from continuous lattices as semiring information algebras, \cite{guanlikohlas15}.